Are you looking for the perfect Christmas tree? Here are a few suggestions to help you create holiday magic!

 If you are not planning to plant or return your tree, the local council will collect it from outside your house during the second week of January.

 Alternatively, take the kids and your tree along to a Christmas tree burning event.
 These take place in large open areas, such as the Museumplein, and attract an enthusiastic crowd of onlookers.
 Look for details in your local paper of a Kerstboomverbranding near you.
+(These public events are unlikely in 2021)

 When a Tree Just Isn't Enough

 And if you're looking for creative ways to decorate your home this season, head over to our Let's Get Jolly Pinterest board for inspiration!
-Happy holidays!
+Happy Holidays!